Kojuma04/pkge/README.md

 ## installation
 - make install.sh executable
 - run install.sh as root
+- to uninstall do the same thing as you did with install.sh, just with uninstall.sh

 ## to-do
 - [ ] clean up the code